Basque Coast, Spain

 Wine enthusiasts could take a detour to the medieval town of Guardia.
 The Rioja region is known for its top quality wine production as well as the home of the very first words written in Spanish.
 These pieces of writing can be viewed at the Santo Domingo de la Calzada Monastery.

 After visiting Guardia, your next main stop back along the coast is San Sebastian.
 This really is the best place to stop, take a break and enjoy some of the local foods.
 Next up is the friendly fishing town of Hondarribia.
 If you are looking to enjoy some of the freshest fish you’ve ever tasted, this is the spot to do just that!

 Ayala Valley, Pamplona and the Running of the Bulls

 It is important to note that there are several detours and side trips that you can enjoy while in this area.
 So, while the main coastal drive is relatively short, there’s much more to see and do than many might think.
 The Ayala Valley is located to the south of Bilbao and the Guggenheim Museum is also a popular attraction for visitors in this area.
 If you are visiting during the early part of July, you might even be able to plan a visit to nearby Pamplona which hosts the famous Running of the Bulls festival each year.

-The amount of time you spend exploring this region and the activities you choose to enjoy will depend largely on your budget and how much time you have at your disposal.
+The amount of time you spend exploring the Basque coast and the activities you choose to enjoy will depend largely on your budget and how much time you have at your disposal.
 Planning ahead is, therefore, quite essential in order to really make the most of every minute in this delightful part of the country.